jamieiguchi/Smart-Contracts-Oracle-Server/README.md

     if (helper.getCurrentWeatherByCityName("Missoula") !== "rain")

 Then, in the terminal, run: `nodemon server.js`.
 Check your log.
 If succesful, then check your deployed contract details on Etherscan.
 You should see that the contract balance was refunded to the owner, with a small amount going to the oracle for the transaction (gas) cost.

+If all works as intended, congrats!
+You ARE the one.
+If not, feel free to contact me with questions or to submit a PR.